zuozhenggh/learning-library/data-management-library/database/graph/graph-server-client/deploy-oci-marketplace-image/create-and-populate-tables/create-and-populate-tables.md

 In this lab, you are going to log in as user `CUSTOMER_360`.
 You will learn how to clear previous tables, create new tables, and populate the tables with your data.

-You will create 7 tables (customer, account, merchant, owned_by, purchased, transfer, parent_of).
+You will create 7 tables (customer, account, merchant, purchased, transfer, parent_of).
 The entity-relationship diagram for these tables is shown below.

 ![](images/er-diagram.jpg)